 What makes for better teaching and teachers?
-Flexibility and fairness in the workforce.Posted by Jon Snyder on Oct 2011
+Flexibility and fairness in the workforce.Posted by Bank Street on October 11, 2011

 In a recent Op Ed at the Boston Globe, former superintendent of Denver Public Schools and current Senator Michael Bennet (D-CO) argues that we need a new system to “attract and retain new, talented teachers.”
 It is worth paying attention to Senator Bennet as he is a "big drafter" (along with Senator Tom Harkin of Iowa) of the Senate Democrats' ESEA reauthorization plan released this week.